Run Oregon Transparency

 Whether you come to our website and social media platforms to check out race previews, recaps, or product reviews we want you to know what’s happening behind the scenes.
 So here are the ways that Run Oregon makes money or is compensated:

-It is our goal to complete a preview of every race we can find in Oregon and SW Washington.
 Our previews of races have always been, and will always be, free.
 We desire to be an outlet where any race, big or small, can receive some race coverage free of charge.
 There are times that races (or companies) pay to have their ad or products placed more prominently on our website.
-These may be purchased weekly, and (again in an effort to keep coverage accessible to any size race) we keep the cost to only $40/week for site-based ads and/or a one-time $50 placement fee for social media promotion.
-Advertising proceeds pay for our web hosting, site design, and blogger gear such as logo hats or shirts.
+These may be purchased weekly, and (in an effort to keep coverage accessible to any size race) we start costs for as little as $50.
+Advertising proceeds pay for our web hosting, site design, and small expenses related to content.

 For those unaware, affiliate programs are when a business provides a website (or blog) with links to content.
 When a reader clicks on the link, a website is compensated if purchases are made.
-At the current moment, Run Oregon has affiliate programs with Amazon, AvantLink, Refersion, and ShareaSale.
+At the current moment, Run Oregon has affiliate programs including, but not limited to, Amazon, AvantLink, Refersion, and ShareaSale.
 Note that not every product review has affiliate links attached, nor do we only review products from companies who provide affiliate links.
 Run Oregon does receive commissions for purchases made through links in posts that do have these attached.

 As mentioned before, all our bloggers are all unpaid volunteers.
 However, we are sometimes “compensated” for our efforts by being allowed to participate in local events.
-Most of these come directly from a race director making a request, though we do – at times – reach out ourselves and ask.
+Most of these come directly from a race director, though we do – at times – reach out ourselves and ask.
 We have never and will never refuse to preview an event if they are unable or unwilling to provide a media entry.

 In the event that a media entry is allotted, a designated Run Oregon blogger will attend and complete a full recap.
 While we only ask for an entry fee with no added perks or benefits, many races will allow for a blogger to receive the full “race swag” experience.
 We leave that up to each individual race director.